Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 “We’ve got to look at this truthfully, not from a fantasy,” he said.
 “Beverly was making bad decisions at this point in her life.”

 Carl himself acknowledged that there had been problems in the marriage, admitting on the stand to an affair early on in the couple’s marriage and punching his wife once during a drunken altercation.
-However, he said the couple were on “very good” terms when she died, according to The Arkansas Democrat-Gazette archives.
+However, he said the couple were on “very good” terms when she died, according to the Arkansas Democrat-Gazette archives.

-The aftermath of Beverly’s death has brought new attention to realtor safety.
+The aftermath of Beverly’s death brought new attention to realtor safety.
 Beverly’s son Carl Carter Jr. partnered with the Arkansas Realtors Association to train agents on life-saving safety practices.

 "It's very important that realtors understand how at-risk we are.
 We meet strangers every day to show houses," Amy Eden, of the Arkansas Realtors Association Safety Committee, told local station KATV in 2019 of the group’s work.